Literature and Composition | Professor Meehan

 First Class.
 Read through syllabus and other materials on the course home page before class.
 In addition, as brief a warm-up to some issues we will encounter and the ways we will engage in conversation and argument throughout the course, read Sherry Turkle’s article, “Stop Googling.
 Let’s Talk.”

-Consider: Be prepared to (begin to) answer: What are you doing here (that is, in a liberal arts college)?
+Questions: Be prepared to (begin to) answer: What are you doing here (that is, in a liberal arts college)?
 What are your expectations regarding academic writing and thinking?
 What experiences are you bringing with you?
 What’s your response to Turkle’s argument?
 What might we (as a class, as a college) do to sustain the kind of conversation that Turkle argues for?

-In addition to making some initial notes on this article (in print and/or electronic form) for use in class discussion, post at least one comment to the essay in the Wreading Parlor.
+In addition to making some initial notes on Graff’s article (in print and/or electronic form) for use in class discussion, post at least one comment to the essay in the Wreading Parlor.
 Your comment can be a question, a response to a particular paragraph or part of the argument, or perhaps a response to a comment from another reader in the class.

 Week 2: Becoming a Writer/Reader

-Due: Reading: Birkerts, Gutenberg Elegies, Introduction (“The Reading Wars”) and Chatper 1 (“Mahvuhhuhpuh”)
+Due: Reading: Birkerts, Gutenberg Elegies, Introduction (“The Reading Wars”) and Chatper 1 (“Mahvuhhuhpuh”) + Harris, Rewriting, “Introduction”

-Week 3: Coming to Terms with Writing and Critical Thinking
+Week 3: Coming to Terms with Literacy

 If you don’t have draft in class (paper or electronic) you will not be able to participate in workshop.
-You should consult the assignment/description of the first Writing Project (in fact, read it more than once).

 Week 4: Writing Project #1—The Ethos of Reading